Walton High School, Milton Keynes: Global partnerships

 The school has strong global links with: Jamasi Methodist Junior High School in Ghana, Akrofonso D/A Junior High School, also in Ghana, as well as M. C. Kejriwal Vidyapeeth, in Kolkata, India.

 Academic performance

 Walton High is one of Milton Keynes’ more successful schools in terms of academic performance.
 In the year 2018/19, Walton High was ranked in the top 2% of schools nationally and the top in Milton Keynes for academic progress from 16-18.
 Achievement to Key Stage 4, and to A-level were about average.

 Services

-Both campus libraries are open from 08:00-16:00 for students and are well-stocked with a range of fiction and non-fiction texts, newspapers, magazines and periodicals, and a reference section of all core textbooks.
+Both campus libraries are open from 08:00-16:00 for students and are stocked with a range of fiction and non-fiction texts, newspapers, magazines and periodicals, and a reference section of all core textbooks.
 All core text books are also available for loan.

 Walton High operates a cashless catering system, and since the academic year beginning 2018 catering services have been provided by Cucina, offering theme days and take-home meals.